Markayo21/Powerlearnproject-se-assignment-day-4-git-and-github-Markayo21/README.md

 # How does defining the project scope contribute to success?
 What is a Work Breakdown Structure (WBS)?

 Defining the project scope helps prevent scope creep, aligns stakeholder expectations, and ensures feasibility.
-A Work Breakdown Structure (WBS) is a hierarchical breakdown of project tasks, helping teams manage workload, track progress, and allocate resources efficiently.
+A Work Breakdown Structure is a hierarchical breakdown of project tasks, helping teams manage workload, track progress, and allocate resources efficiently.

 # Benefits of a detailed project schedule & role of Gantt charts.